Before we start, I have this one question; what is your priority when designing a website? Is it an attractive appearance? Or the cool effects?

-This web design is like a mixed color palette, which contains plenty conflicting colors and text colors, and also mixed with the background color.
+This web design is like a mixed color palette, which contains plenty of conflicting colors and text colors, and also mixed with the background color.
 All those make it difficult for users to read at all.
 Also, the navigation is quite complicated.

 A good web design should use color properly to create a beautiful and concise interface and atmosphere.
-It should ease user’s eye and make the user operate with no effort, like this one:
+It should ease the user’s eye and make the user operate with no effort, like this one:

 The biggest feature of navigation for a website is self-evident.
 When a user logs onto your website, he/she should understand what they can do next and what actions to take to reach their destination.
 The navigation must be eye-catching and should often be at the top of the page.
-Do not try to design a navigation like this site.
+Do not try to design navigation like this site.
 It only makes the user more confused.

 In addition, the navigation content and the interactions also need to be clear, so do not use the horizontal scroll bar or other unusual animation design.
 If you do, you should at least give the user some hints to let them know how your site works.

-A good navigation of web design should look like this：
+Good navigation of web design should look like this：

 A mess of links and dead links are both major errors of the website.
 You should check your links manually or use tools such as the Website Link Checker often.

 Also, you need to make sure of the functionality of the links.
 Especially links in the text, you should make them obvious enough and easy to click.
 For example, do not add a lot of text links within your text.
 When browsing the text on a small mobile screen, it will be difficult for users to tap on the correct link.